-(1) 1Forms of written assessment are chiefly exams, assignments, essays, research reports, and written work submitted as part of a presentation, lab reports, reviews.
-2Further forms of assessment may be designated in the module handbook.

-(2) 1In exams and in other written work the candidate demonstrates that he/she is able to recognize a problem and, in a limited time using limited aids, is able to apply methods appropriate to the subject to find ways of solving it.
-2The candidate may be given several tasks from which he/she chooses one or more to complete.
-3The duration of a written exam should usually be at least 60 minutes and not more than 240 minutes.

-(3) 1An official record must be kept of the proceedings of an exam, recording particular events, especially attempts by a candidate to influence the result by cheating or using unauthorized aids.
+- (1) 1Possible forms of written assessment are exams, assignments, research reports, and written work submitted as part of a presentation, lab reports, summaries and reviews.
+Furthermore, take-home examinations are permissible.
+2Further forms of assessment may be designated in the module handbook. - (2) 1In exams and in other written work the candidate demonstrates that he/she is able to recognize a problem and, in a limited time using limited aids, is able to apply methods appropriate to the subject to find ways of solving it.
+2The candidate may be given several tasks from which he/she chooses one or more to work on.
+3The duration of a written exam should usually be at least 60 minutes and not more than 240 minutes. - (3) 1An official record must be kept of the proceedings of an exam, recording particular events, especially attempts by a candidate to influence the result by cheating or using unauthorized aids.
 2The official record must be signed by the invigilator.